$0 Montana Foster Care Quick-Start Checklist

 Can I submit Form CFS-LIC-018 before I've attended orientation?

 Orientation is typically a prerequisite for receiving the application packet, which includes Form CFS-LIC-018.
-The fastest approach is to attend orientation and request the form the same day — many CFSD offices will provide it on the spot.
-If you are a kinship caregiver in an emergency placement situation, contact your CFSD regional office directly to discuss an expedited track.
+Ask for the packet and submit the form as soon as CFSD makes it available.
+If you are a kinship caregiver in an emergency placement situation, contact your CFSD regional office directly to discuss what pathway is available.

 What causes interstate background check delays?